 The third leaflet is a unique guide to the story of Pollokshields – Glasgow’s Garden Suburb.
 It celebrates the Stirling Maxwell family - the landowners who had the vision for a grand garden suburb to the south of the city centre and then saw it through three generations of the family; the master planners the family employed to draw up their vision; the developers who invested in the suburb and the architects whose designs they commissioned; those who then built the buildings; and on into the craftsmen and artisans who forged the details that still delight us.

-The leaflets will be officially launched on Sunday 3rd March 2013 at an event to be held in Pollokshields Burgh Hall.
-The event will include a guided walk through the Avenues which Pollokshields Heritage members are welcome to attend.
-The walk will leave from the Burgh Halls at 2.00pm.
-Thereafter the leaflets will be available from Pollokshields Library, the Mitchell Library and the Glasgow City Heritage Trust offices on Bell Street.
+The leaflets were officially launched on Sunday 3rd March 2013 at an event to held in Pollokshields Burgh Hall.
+The event included a guided walk through the Avenues.
+The leaflets are available from Pollokshields Library, the Mitchell Library and the Glasgow City Heritage Trust offices on Bell Street and other locations in Pollokshields.